NCIOCPL/cgov-digital-platform/docker/README.md

 ### 2. Initial setup of your project
 1. Clone the project to a location on your hard drive
-1. Run `git config --local core.hooksPath hooks`
+1. Run `git config --local core.hooksPath scripts/hooks`
 1. Copy the `<project_root>/docker/docker.env.sample` file to a file named `<project_root>/docker/docker.env`. `docker.env` will not be tracked.
 This is where the containers' local overrides & secrets are managed.
 1. Copy the `<project_root>/blt/example.local.blt.yml` to `<project_root>/blt/local.blt.yml`.
 This will allow you to set an local dev overrides for BLT.
 When working in the docker stack, this also overrides the database host.
 1. You will probably want to start things and install the site.
 So go to [Initial Setup of Site](#Initial-Setup-of-Site) to do that.